 Ms Annette Born, Trustee

-I am a chartered accountant with 25 years' experience in finance.
-I have worked in accountancy practice, retail and more recently the Further Education sector.
-I am Head of Finance for a shared service that works for two local FE colleges.
-My son is at Burgate School and Sixth Form and my daughter left Burgate Sixth form a few years ago and is doing a degree apprenticeship.
+I am a chartered accountant with 27 years' experience in finance.
+I have worked in accountancy practice, retail, the Further Education sector and now work as the Finance Director of a multi academy trust with two sixth form colleges.
+My son is at Burgate School in the Sixth Form and my daughter left Burgate Sixth form a few years ago and is doing a degree apprenticeship.
 I believe passionately in education, and being a trustee is a great way to put something back into the school.
 In my spare time I run and cycle and garden and am a member of an amateur and great fun choir.

 Mr Andrew Cooper (Chair), Trustee

 I am a parent of two students at the Burgate School and Sixth Form - one son in the main school and one son in the sixth form.
 My daughters also attended the school from Year 7 right through to A-levels; two finished in 2018, whilst our eldest finished in 2008.
 We moved to Fordingbridge in 2000 because of the school: we wanted a well-balanced education for our children, in a good all-abilities mixed-gender school.

 I became a trustee in 2011, initially to take a more active interest in the education of my children.
 The role is both demanding and rewarding, and a balance of challenge and support in our drive to be outstanding.
 I have found that as well as the business experience that I am able to input, I get inspiration and learning from the role too.
 In December 2019 I was honoured to take on the role of Chair and I look forward to working with staff and trustees to build upon the excellent position that the school has now established.

 Mrs Sally Firino, Staff Trustee